Govt wants your views on low-cost housing scheme

 Mumbai: The state government has issued a notification inviting public objections and suggestions to its decision to make builders compulsorily reserve 20% of a plot measuring more than 2,000 sq m for public housing.
 Such tenements will be used to house the economically-weaker section (EWS) and the low-income group (LIG).

-plot/ready flats to the Maharashtra Housing and Area Development Authority (Mhada) at construction cost.
+Under the proposed regulation, developers will hand overplot/ready flats to the Maharashtra Housing and Area Development Authority (Mhada) at construction cost.
 The houses built for this purpose should not be over 27.88-45 sq m in carpet area.
 Both the land and the builtup area will be sold to Mhada or any other designated public authority at an affordable rate.

 "In case of built-up area, it will be bought at the construction cost.
-In order to compensate the developer for the land cost, affordable housing will be in
+In order to compensate the developer for the land cost, affordable housing will be included in the floor space index (FSI) computation," said a senior state government official.

 To avoid delays, Mhada has decided to buy the plot or flats within three months.
 If the housing board doesn't wish to buy the flats, the developer can sell them in the open market, said officials.